Compliance Essentials News - June 2019

 - With many anti-bribery laws (eg UKBA and FCPA) having extra-territorial reach, firms can be prosecuted for bribes paid elsewhere in the world

 - Companies will be held accountable if bribes are paid by third parties or intermediaries, with or without their knowledge

 - To protect your reputation, look out for red flags - specifically, significant pricing differences between direct and indirect or third-party sales.

-Estate agents and drugs firms investigated for anti-competitive practice
+Estate agents & drugs firms investigated for anti-competitive practices

 The Competition and Markets Authority has given four estate agents until September to respond to allegations of a cartel and illegal price fixing in Berkshire.
 The CMA alleges the four estate agents (Michael Hardy, Prospect, Richard Worth and Romans) had violated competition laws by agreeing to "maintain agreed commission rates" over a seven-year period.
 Romans had alerted the regulator after it became aware that a "small number" of staff had acted inappropriately.
 Under the leniency rules, the first company to reveal a cartel escapes prosecution and fines.